smael97/coffee-shop-recipes/iced-beverages/frozen-mocha-blended.md

 ### Step 4

-- Top with nut milk
+- Top with nut milk.